kameni00/Local-DNS-Server-BIND9-/README.md

 # Local-DNS-Server-BIND9-
-A local DNS server setup (Bind9) with custom zones, caching, recursion, and SOA configuration.
+A local DNS server setup using Bind9 with custom zones, caching, controlled recursion, and SOA configuration.